*DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

 Panzanella is one of our favourite salads to have in AnotherFoodBloggers house.
 The delicious crusty bread, fresh herbs and juicy tomatoes – it’s perfect on it’s own or with some grilled meat.

 The first time I made panzanella salad was a few years ago.
 Our daughter was a couple months old and we were visiting Byron Bay for a few weeks before my wife went back to work.
-We had the joy of some good friends tagging along to hang on the beach and help Mrs AnotherFoodBlogger with the cleaning after me from the cooking!
+We had the joy of some good friends tagging along to hang on the beach.
+Oh and help Mrs AnotherFoodBlogger with the cleaning up after me from the cooking!

 I was grilling some chicken thighs for lunch and wanted to throw a nice salad together to accompany it.
-I truthfully didn’t want to put a ton of effort into it as I was keener to hit the pool and drink a beer while the baby slept.
-We had some bread that was just about ok to eat and I didn’t want it to go to waste so I figured lets google a panzanella salad.
+I truthfully didn’t want to put a ton of effort into it as I was keener to hit the pool and drink a beer.
+Gotta make the most of the baby sleeping!
+We had some bread that was just about ok to eat and I didn’t want it to go to waste.
+I figured lets google a panzanella salad.
 Luckily I had the majority of the ingredients at hand and our friends were happy to grab the last few things on the way.

 Before I give you the recipe I will state one thing.
 The 2 most important ingredients are tomatoes and bread.
 What’s funny about this is 1 of them needs to be super fresh and the other needs to be a little old.
-Source the best juiciest tomatoes you can find, get a mixture of sizes and colours to add a pop to the salad.
+Source the best juiciest tomatoes you can find.
+Get a mixture of sizes and colours to add a pop to the salad.
 With regards to the bread – it’s best to be a few days old to work best.
-I’ve chopped mine up and thrown it in the oven to crisp up – which works but having an old loaf of ciabatta or rustic sourdough definitely works best.
-So it’s the kinda salad you can plan a couple days in advance OR unknown to you just randomly decide to make it when you didn’t finish that loaf of bread you bought the other day.
+I’ve chopped mine up and thrown it in the oven to crisp up.
+This works just fine but having an old loaf of ciabatta or rustic sourdough definitely works best.
+So it’s the kinda salad you can plan in advance OR unknown to you just randomly decide to make it.
+Assuming that is that you didn’t finish that loaf of bread you bought the other day.

 Either way you won’t be disappointed when you tuck into some panzanella salad, so – enjoy!